Description:

 This multicenter study will evaluate safety and efficacy of niraparib in combination with

-2 parts: in Part 1 (dose selection), participants will be enrolled to explore 2 doses of
+1 has 2 parts: in Part 1 (dose selection), participants will be enrolled to establish RP2D

-niraparib and JNJ-63723283; and Part 2 (dose expansion) will evaluate the combination therapy
+doses of niraparib and cetrelimab; and Part 2 (dose expansion) will evaluate the combination

-in an expanded number of participants.
-In Part 2, participants will be enrolled into 2
+therapy in an expanded number of participants into 2 cohorts (biomarker positive or biomarker

-Phase, a Screening Phase, a Treatment Phase, and a Follow-up Phase.
-Study evaluations will
+Pre-screening Phase, a Screening Phase, a Treatment Phase, and a Follow-up Phase; Combination

-include efficacy, pharmacokinetic (PK), PK/pharmacodynamics, biomarkers, safety and
+evaluations will include efficacy, PK, PK/pharmacodynamics, biomarkers, safety and

 tolerability.